Audio is becoming a larger part of people’s lives with the explosion of growth of the podcast space.

 Here are my recommendations for a professional podcasting setup.

-Most see the Shure SM7B as the best podcasting microphone.
+Most see the Shure SMd7B as the best podcasting microphone.
+It’s an update version of the iconic Shure SM7B with a built-in pre-amp.
 It’s often used for professional voiceovers, in radio stations and most importantly professional podcasting.

 Pro Audio Interface: Universal Audio Apollo Twin